Copacabana Fort revolt: Plan of action

-Overly optimistic that the movement would spread throughout the army, the conspirators acted with indiscretion.
+Overly optimistic that the rebellion would spread throughout the army, the conspirators acted with indiscretion.
 Thus, the government was aware of the risk of rebellion and was already taking preventive measures, transferring and removing suspected officers, especially in Vila Militar.
 The conspirators also had limited organization, with poor communication after the outbreak of the revolt.
-Some reports attest to a less elaborate conspiracy, with members who only learned about the uprising the day before.
-Many of those who were vehemently in favor of action did not act at the time of the revolt.[64]
-Before the start, Hermes da Fonseca already had an "absolute premonition of defeat", due to the lack of articulation, delay in contacts and full knowledge of the government's action.
+Some reports attested to a less elaborate conspiracy, with members who only learned about the uprising the day before.
+Many of those who were vehemently in favor of action did not act at the time of the revolt.
+Before the start, Hermes da Fonseca already had an "absolute premonition of defeat", due to the lack of organization, delay in contacts and the government's full knowledge of the action.
 He considered civilian allies to be inert and leakers of information.
-The Vila Militar officers, on the other hand, were not all committed, and almost all were out of the barracks and under control.
+Vila Militar officers, on the other hand, were not all committed, and almost all were out of the barracks and under control.
 The marshal declared to his wife before the revolt: "The government controls everything.
 Telephones, telegraphs, trains and roads.
 There is no plan.
 These boys are crazy.
 They want to raze the city".
-The government already predicted the revolt of the Fort Copacabana and other bodies such as the Military School.
+The government already predicted the revolt of Fort Copacabana and other bodies such as the Military School.

 Early loyalist reaction

-On July 4 there was a meeting of the conspirators, with representatives from all the bodies in Rio de Janeiro.
+On 4 July there was a meeting of the conspirators, with representatives from all the bodies in Rio de Janeiro.
 The government probably had insiders.
 The revolutionaries realized that some of them were identified by the government through their telephone contact with Fort Copacabana.
 In the afternoon, an excessive concentration of officers in Baiuca, quarters of the Officers Improvement School, confirmed the government's suspicions.
-Epitácio Pessoa's daughter claimed that he even knew in advance the time set for the revolt.At night, marshal Hermes had disappeared from the Palace Hotel, heading to Vila Militar, as well as several suspicious officers, and the government already predicted the revolt of Fort Copacabana.
+Epitácio Pessoa's daughter claimed that he even knew in advance the time set for the revolt.
+At night, marshal Hermes had disappeared from the Palace Hotel, heading to Vila Militar, along with several suspicious officers, and the government already predicted the revolt of Fort Copacabana.
 Around 22:00, colonel Nestor Sezefredo dos Passos, commander of the 1st Infantry Regiment, assigned a company to lieutenant colonel Álvaro Guilherme Mariante, instructing him to arrest the suspected officers when they arrived by train at Vila Militar.
 Thus, the uprising was made impossible.
 Officials in Baiuca were also arrested, with the exception of a few who managed to escape.
 At stations on the Central do Brasil Railway, officers looking for trains were also arrested under orders of general Manuel Lopes Carneiro da Fontoura, commander of the 1st Military Region.